 A course in Language Acquisition is strongly recommended.

-Possible Courses: Normal Language Acquisition, Child Development
+Examples of Required Coursework: Normal Language Acquisition, Child Development

 IV.
 Linguistic/Cultural Bases:

-Possible Courses: Introduction to Phonetics (required); Introduction to Linguistics (recommended)
+Examples of Required Coursework: Introduction to Phonetics (required); Introduction to Linguistics (recommended)

 A full listing of courses offered at UNC-Chapel Hill may be found at